zalando/friboo/README.md

 #### Configuration Options

-The component has to be initialized with its configuration in the `:configuration` key.
+Initialize the component with its configuration in the `:configuration` key:

     (map->MyAPI {:configuration {:port        8080
                                  :cors-origin "*.zalando.de"}})

-* `:cors-origin` may be set to a domain mask for CORS access (e.g. `*.zalando.de`).
+* you may set `:cors-origin` to a domain mask for CORS access (e.g., `*.zalando.de`).
 * All configurations that Jetty supports.

-### DB component
+### Database Component

-The DB component is generated on demand by the `def-db-component` macro.
-The DB component is itself a `db-spec` compliant data structure, backed by a connection pool.
+The `def-db-component` macro generates the DB component on demand.
+The component is itself a `db-spec`-compliant data structure backed by a connection pool:

 ```clojure
 (ns mydb